 Fortunately, the way we work means that the pandemic did not have too much impact on my business as a lot of what we do can be done digitally or over the phone.

-Thankfully we’ve continued to receive new instructions to hire from some of our clients and candidates also seem to be taking advantage of any downtime by applying for new opportunities.
+Throughout lockdown we have continued to receive new instructions to hire from our clients and candidates also took advantage of any downtime by applying for new opportunities.

-Thanks to the technology available, many of our Environmental Health roles offer some degree of flexible working or home working.
+Thanks to the technology available, many of our Environmental Health roles offered some degree of flexible working or home working.

 I swiftly comprehended that creating a healthy company culture with a remote team that reflected my business’s values required a plan, much like any other project or initiative.